3kh0/bing-rewards/README.md

 4. An example cronjob using an Anaconda Python build that runs daily at 9am: `0 9 * * * /Applications/anaconda/bin/python ~/Programming/Python/bing-rewards-master/BingRewards/BingRewards.py`
 5. Note that cronjobs are not run if your computer is sleeping.
 To wake your computer at a scheduled time follow the instructions in this [link](https://alvinalexander.com/mac-os-x/mac-wake-up-schedule-automatic-time-sleep).

-## Two-factor Authentication
-2FA is supported, but only through `Microsoft Authenticator`.

-Each time you log-in, a code will be printed out in the console, and you will need to select it in Authenticator.
-You will have to do this an additional time when you do the mobile search.

 ## Telegram Notification
 if you want to setup telegram notification system please follow these steps:
 1. Create bot in telegram from [@BotFather](https://t.me/BotFather).
-File away the API token generated in the BotFather chat- you'll need it later.
+Note the API token generated in the BotFather chat- you'll need it later.
 2. Get your telegram userid from [@userinfobot](https://t.me/userinfobot) or alternatively [@MissRose_bot](https://t.me/MissRose_bot)
 3. Run setup `python setup.py` and enter
 	- your token generated from step 1
 	- your userid from step 2

+## Two-factor Authentication
+2FA is supported, but only through `Microsoft Authenticator`.

+Each time you log-in, a code will be printed out in the console, and you will need to select it in Authenticator.
+You will have to do this an additional time when you do the mobile search.

 ## Multiple accounts
 Multiple accounts is not supported currently, and there is no plans to add this feature.
 This is the most common question/request, but the reason for this is because it goes against the original author's intention and I want to honor that.

 ## Acknowledgement
 - Original author took down the code from their GitHub back in July 2018.
 Author gave me permission to re-upload and maintain, but wishes to stay anonymous.
 I will continue to maintain until this page says otherwise.
-- UK quiz updates written and tested by `chris987789`
+- UK quiz updates by `chris987789`
-- 2FA code written by `revolutionisme`
+- 2FA code by `revolutionisme`
-- Telegram notifications written by `hosein-hub`
+- Telegram notifications by `hosein-hub`
-- Punchcard code taken directly from Charles Bel [repo](https://github.com/ddday/micro/blob/main/ms_rewards_farmer.py).
-His code is far cleaner than anything I could imagine.
+- Punch card and dashboard code based on `Charles Bel's` [repo](https://github.com/ddday/micro/blob/main/ms_rewards_farmer.py).
+- Microsoft Edge support by `Summon528`